1987 Indianapolis 500: Late race

 With 25 laps to go, Mario Andretti held a one-lap lead over second place Roberto Guerrero, and an almost two-lap lead over third place Al Unser Sr. The field had dwindled down to only 12 cars running, most of which were many laps down.
-With Rick Mears and Danny Sullivan both out of the race, Roger Penske took over the pit of Al Unser Sr. As Penske took over Unser's pit stall, Danny Sullivan and Rick Mears stood near Unser's pit stall to watch the race finish and pull for their teammate.
+With Rick Mears and Danny Sullivan both out of the race, Roger Penske took over the pit of Al Unser Sr. Sullivan, Mears as well as other team members, gathered at Unser's pit stall to watch the race finish and pull for their teammate.

 Andretti, Guerrero, and Unser all needed one final fuel stop to make it to the finish.
 Unser Sr. made his final pit stop first.
-Roger Penske called Unser into the pits a few laps early, in an effort to "put the pressure on Guerrero" in hopes of moving up to second place.
+Roger Penske called Unser into the pits a few laps early, in an effort to "put the pressure on Guerrero" in hopes of at least moving up to second place.

-Andretti, leading by 1 lap, slowed down between turns 3 and 4, allowing Guerrero to pass him.
+On lap 176, Andretti was leading Guerrero by just over one lap.
+He began to slow coming out of turn 4, which allowed Guerrero to pass him (and un-lap himself).
 At first it was believed that Andretti was ducking into the pits for his final pit stop.
-However, after leading 170 of 177 laps, Andretti suddenly slowed down the frontstretch on lap 177.
+However, Andretti suddenly slowed down the frontstretch as he started lap 177.
 An electrical failure in the fuel metering device, part of the fuel injection system, began flooding the engine with raw fuel.
 After the race, it was determined that Andretti had begun to back off to protect his lead.
-His lower revs developed a harmonic imbalance in the engine, which led to a broken valve spring.
+His lower revs developed a harmonic imbalance in the engine, which broke a valve spring.
+Andretti had led 170 of first 177 laps.

 The misfortune reinforced the perceived Andretti Curse.
 Andretti coasted around to the pit area, and the team immediately replaced the spark box and wastegate.
 Guerrero stormed into the lead, but still had one pit stop remaining.
 Sitting still in the pit area, the once dominating Andretti started slipping in the standings.